StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 **Who can give a talk?**

-At the moment we are encouraging only PhD students, postdocs and young faculty members either to give talks.
+At the moment we are encouraging only PhD students, postdocs and young faculty members to give talks.
 If you are interested in giving a talk, please send an email to manjil@saikia.in or parama@gonitsora.com.

 **Are the talks meant for a general audience?**